Patrick Rouble: Political career

 Rouble was elected as MLA for the newly created riding of Southern Lakes on November 4, 2002.
 He joined a majority government under leader Dennis Fentie, whose Yukon Party had just defeated the Liberals.
 Rouble served as a backbench MLA in his first term and Deputy Speaker of the Legislative Assembly, as well as Yukon Party Caucus Chair.

 He was re-elected in the 2006 Yukon election and this time elevated to Cabinet as Minister of Education.
 He was sworn in on October 28, 2006.
 He remained Minister of Education throughout his second term, serving both Premier Fentie and his successor, Darrell Pasloski.
 Rouble's mandate as Education minister was criticized by the media, with the Yukon News commenting that Rouble "made a fetish of hiring consultants to produce reports long on abstract gobbledegook and short on concrete goals."
 Rouble - and his department - was also criticized for his department's inability to demonstrated that the education of Yukon students had improved.
 As Minister of Education, he also oversaw and approved the decision to replace the F.H.
 Collins High School in Whitehorse, a decision that eventually went millions over budget and resulted in a half decade of delays.

 In Cabinet, Rouble also briefly held the portfolio overseeing the Yukon Public Service Commission from 2008 to 2010.
 He was appointed Minister of Energy, Mines and Resources in February 2010 when Yukon Party Cabinet minister Brad Cathers temporarily quit the Yukon Party in protest over Premier Fentie's leadership.
 Rouble held the position of Minister of Energy, Mines and Resources until the end of that term.

 In 2011, Rouble announced that he would not seek re-election in the 2011 Yukon election, choosing instead to pursue a doctorate degree in education.
 His surprise departure led to media speculation that he was unhappy with the resulting change in the leadership within the Yukon Party.
-Rouble had refused to state who he would support in the leadership race to replace Dennis Fentie, but it was thought he harbored his own leadership ambitions.
+Rouble had refused to state who he would support in the leadership race to replace Dennis Fentie, but it was thought he harboured his own leadership ambitions.

+In 2025, Rouble ran for the Conservative Party of Canada nomination in the riding of Yukon, losing to Ryan Leef.